 Dorrie Ferster, Past Board Chair

 Dorrie brings a wealth of experience to our Board.
 She is retired Registered Nurse, experienced Nursing Leader and educator with years of general nursing practice in acute care and mental health.
 Dorrie led the operationalization and care delivery design of a specialized Alzheimer’s and related dementia care site called Czorny Alzheimer’s Centre.
-She is passionate about residential care and the opportunities to enhance and foster person-directed care and the building of teams and environments which compliment the creation of “the best places to live, the best places to work and the best places to visit.
+She is passionate about residential care and the opportunities to enhance and foster person-directed care and the building of teams and environments which compliment the creation of “the best places to live, the best places to work and the best places to visit.”

-Mark Cleveland, Secretary
+Mark Cleveland, Board Chair

 With a career focusing on organization development, strategic planning and organizational leadership, Mark spent over 40 years working in Canada’s north.
 Throughout his work career he focused his efforts on the development and expansion of sustainable communities-based services in the fields of education, training and health.
 Activities included supporting the organization and development of health and education authorities as well as refocusing existing services to better meet patient/client needs.
 Mark’s career postings included serving as the president of the Northwest Territories college system, Deputy Minister of Health, Deputy Minister of Education, Culture and Employment and serving as Secretary to the NWT Government’s Financial Management Board.
 Mark has been a resident of Salt Spring since 2016.